 • pointing and using the whole hand to explain directions

-• face and head movement to add meaning to what you say
+• facial expressions and head movement can be used to add meaning to what you say

 Go on a listening walk.
-Talk together about all the sounds you can hear.
+Talk together about all the sounds you can hear, support them to recognise the difference in the noise of a motorbike or lorry.

-Say what you see when your child shows interest in something, for example, 'I see you have a giant slug on your shoe' and say the new words a little louder.
+Say what you see when your child shows interest in something, for example, 'I see you have noticed that red spotty ladybird on the leaf' and say the new words a little louder.

 Play time

-Now your child is old enough to start joining in with songs and rhymes, slow down your singing so they can keep up.
+Now your child is old enough to start joining in with songs and rhymes, slow down your singing so they can keep up, and add actions alongside the words.

 Stressing new words by saying it a little louder and slower than the rest of the sentence will help your child notice them.